AmanSinghal927/DPO-RL/README.md

 - How can I determine if my generations are more human? https://huggingface.co/blog/how-to-generate should i use temprature > 0.6 when using top-p and top-k?
+- left padding vs right padding
+- how to run deepspeed with multi-gpu training

 ## Inference with speedup
 Create singularity config in a folder /scratch/user_id/deep